vitormuuniz/Next-Level-Week-2/README.md

 # Next Level Week 2 🚀

-## Features

-#### Connections
-    - A route to list the total of connections performed;
-    - A route to create a new connection;

-#### Classes
-    - A route to create a class;
-    - A route to list classes filtering by subject, day of the week and schedule;

 ## Run

 ##### To run this application you need to execute the following commands in backend and frontend directories: